Talk to the Veterans Crisis Line now

 Rehabilitation & Engineering Center for Optimizing Veteran Engagement & Reintegration

-RECOVER primarily serves two groups: Veterans with lower-limb amputations and those with spinal cord injuries and disorders (SCID), both of whom require extensive rehabilitation support throughout recovery and life transitions.
-Recognizing the high demand for healthcare among these populations, RECOVER focuses on fostering optimal recovery and enabling Veterans to lead meaningful, engaged lives.
-The initiative prioritizes identifying participation barriers and facilitators, managing pain and secondary complications, and supporting aging Veterans so they can maintain independence and continue to thrive in their communities.
+RECOVER empowers Veterans to engage in meaningful roles and activities.
+The program develops, evaluates, and translates innovative rehabilitation interventions and technologies into clinical practice.
+This ensures real-world impact for Veterans.
+RECOVER primarily serves two groups: Veterans with lower-limb amputations and those with spinal cord injuries and disorders (SCID).
+Both require comprehensive rehabilitation across recovery and life transitions.
+Recognizing their complex needs, RECOVER promotes optimal recovery and empowers Veterans to lead fulfilling lives.
+The initiative removes barriers to participation, manages pain and secondary complications, and supports aging Veterans to maintain independence in their communities.

-Most TTAP engineers contribute to RECOVER’s research mission while also leveraging their specialized skills to develop innovative prototypes that enhance the lives of Veterans, caregivers, and clinicians.
+TTAP engineers drive RECOVER's research mission and use their specialized expertise to develop innovative prototypes that improve the quality of life for Veterans, caregivers, and clinicians.

 VA Engineering Health Innovations: Cleveland